-We argue that the dichotomy between SFT and RL is artificial.
-Mathematically, SFT can be viewed as an RL process where the singular ground-truth trajectory is exclusively assigned a maximal reward.
-This perspective suggests that the transition from supervised learning to reinforcement learning should be a continuous spectrum rather than a disjointed sequence of stages.
-If we could integrate this strong, unambiguous supervision signal directly into the multi-trajectory online exploration phase of RL, we could theoretically synthesize the strengths of both paradigms.
-By treating the ground-truth trajectory as an active participant in the preference comparison process—an "anchor" with a guaranteed high reward—we can leverage the contrastive nature of policy gradients to seamlessly unify the definitive expert imitation of SFT with the autonomous multi-trajectory self-exploration of RL within a single optimization landscape.
+We argue that this dichotomy is artificial: mathematically, SFT can be viewed as an RL process where the ground-truth trajectory is exclusively assigned a maximal reward, suggesting the transition from supervised to reinforcement learning should be a continuous spectrum rather than disjointed stages.
+By treating the ground-truth trajectory as an active participant in the preference comparison—an "anchor" with guaranteed high reward—we leverage the contrastive nature of policy gradients to unify expert imitation with autonomous multi-trajectory exploration within a single optimization landscape.